Comic Potential: History

 It is interesting to note that when Alan Ayckbourn writes about the nature of art, he does it through the medium of science-fiction.
 In 1987, Henceforward… explored the concept of creativity, in a near future with a fascinating robot character.
 In 1998, he wrote Comic Potential, exploring the nature of comedy and centring on a robot.Behind The Scenes: AI Development

 It can be argued that with every itineration of a robot / android in Alan Ayckbourn's plays, they are moving steadily forward and developing.
 His first robot is the NAN300F in Henceforward…, a malfunctioning withdrawn nanny robot.
 In Comic Potential, the androids are independent and capable of learning, programmed to be 'creative' and can mimic many human behaviours - Jacie's glitch is arguably a leap forward in her Artificial Intelligence giving them emotions.
 My Sister Sadie (2003), SADIE is designed as a superior infiltration unit, but capable of free-will and emotions.
-In Surprises (2012), Jan 60 is capable of lying (although a cost to his system) as well as emotions.
+In Constant Companions (2023), Edie is capable of lying as well as emotions such as love.

 It can be argued that with every itineration of a robot / android in Alan Ayckbourn's plays, they are moving steadily forward and developing.
 His first robot is the NAN300F in Henceforward…, a malfunctioning withdrawn nanny robot.
 In Comic Potential, the androids are independent and capable of learning, programmed to be 'creative' and can mimic many human behaviours - Jacie's glitch is arguably a leap forward in her Artificial Intelligence giving them emotions.
 My Sister Sadie (2003), SADIE is designed as a superior infiltration unit, but capable of free-will and emotions.
-In Surprises (2012), Jan 60 is capable of lying (although a cost to his system) as well as emotions.
+In Constant Companions (2023), Edie is capable of lying as well as emotions such as love.

 The play developed from Alan’s idea that humans appear to be the only creatures with a sense of humour and who fall in love for reasons other than procreation.
 From an objective viewpoint, both ideas are illogical, yet Alan was intrigued whether they define humanity and shape us.
 What would happen if a robot developed the ability to laugh and love?
 Would it be construed as a malfunction?